s-archer/reference-architectures/dns/readme.md

 To address DNS surges and DNS DDoS attacks, companies add more DNS servers, which are not really needed during normal business operations.
 This costly solution also often requires manual intervention for changes.
 In addition, traditional DNS servers require frequent maintenance and patching, primarily for new vulnerabilities.

 ## The Traditional Solution
-When looking for DNS solutions, many organisations select BIND (Berkeley Internet Naming Daemon), the Internet's original DNS resolver.
-Installed on approximately 80 percent of the world's DNS servers, BIND is an open-source project maintained by Internet Systems Consortium (ISC).
-ISC is a non-profit organisation with a for-profit consulting arm called DNS-CO, which offers four different levels of subscriptions and support services.
+When looking for DNS solutions, many organisations select a generic open source solution or purchase a derivitive from a vendor.
+Open source software is deployed on approximately 80 percent of the world's DNS servers.

-Despite its popularity, BIND requires significant maintenance multiple times a year primarily due to vulnerabilities, patches and upgrades.
-It can be downloaded freely, but needs servers (an additional cost, including support contracts) and an operating system.
-In addition, BIND typically scales to only 50,000 responses per second (RPS), making it vulnerable to both legitimate and malicious DNS surges.
+Despite their popularity, open source and derivative solutions require significant maintenance multiple times a year primarily due to vulnerabilities, patches and upgrades.
+Open source software can be downloaded freely, but needs servers (an additional cost, including support contracts) and an operating system.
+In addition, open source and derivative solutions typically scale to only 50,000 responses per second (RPS), making them vulnerable to both legitimate and malicious DNS surges.

 ## A Cloud Native SaaS-Based Solution
 The F5® Distributed Cloud DNS provides a smarter way to respond and scale to DNS queries and considers a variety of network conditions and situations to distribute user application requests and application services based on business policies, data center conditions, network conditions and application performance.